Graduate education in Management @ UCM - Curriculum

 Courses

-The following is a non-exhaustive list of recommended MIST courses that have previously been offerred (docx version).
-See the Registrar's Course Descriptions webpage for a more up-to-date list.
+The following is a non-exhaustive list of recommended MIST courses that have previously been offerred (read the docx version).
+Visit the Registrar's Course Descriptions webpage for a more up-to-date list.

 Required